 A little more than a half-hour drive east of Salem is Silver Falls State Park, the home of a beautiful waterfall and hiking trails.
 The waterfall is handicap accessible.

 Deepwoods Mansion, Reed Opera House and The Halley Ford Museum are all worth a look if you have the time.
-Take a dinner cruise on the Willamette Queen and enjoy your your time in Salem.
+Take a dinner cruise on the Willamette Queen and enjoy your your time in Salem, Come and explore this beauty by yourself.
 Leave a comment to tell me what I missed!